 When my ex of 5 years told me she wanted to end things, I did exactly what I shouldn’t have done.
 I tried to convince her, manipulate her, impress her and even beg her to stay with me.
 Although she stayed for a while, it only made things worse.
 And it made me more desperate.
 More attached.
 More insecure.

 The more I tried to hold on to her, the farther she went away from me.

 I thought this is what love is supposed to be like.

 “But when one masters this wretched desire, which is so hard to overcome, then one’s sorrows just drop off, like a drop of water off a lotus.” – Gautama Buddha

-If you wish to cling onto an weak relationship and be an insecure, unhappy person bathed in persistent suffering, then the path of desire & attachment can certainly be your best option.
-However, if you want to experience happiness, inner peace and true love, then Buddhism can help you stop clinging and get detached from the suffering.
+If you wish to cling to a weak relationship and be an insecure, unhappy person bathed in persistent suffering, then the path of desire & attachment can certainly be your best option.
+However, if you want to experience happiness, inner peace, and true love, then Buddhism can help you stop clinging and get detached from the suffering.